pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

         'Live filtering' : filtering of search results as text is typed into search input

-# TO USE Pagination Plugin
+# To use pagination() method and the accompanying runSearchTool() method

       STEP 1: add the following lines to YOURapp.js

-          const $nodePaginate = $('.myElementClass');
+          const $nodeToPaginate = $('.myElementClass');
               // select element with elements to paginate

           const nodeSearch = "string of text"
-              // must be a tag, id, or class
+              // must be a tag, id, or class....
-                // that selects a unique html element containing textContent
+                // that references a unique html element containing textContent
-                   // that can be used to filter child elements of html element selected in $nodePaginate
+                   // that can be used to filter all child elements in $nodePaginate

           runSearchTool($nodePaginate, nodeSearch);
               // implements and add the pagination to selected html node